About Malawi

 The economy of Malawi is predominately agricultural, with about 90% of the population living in rural areas.
 Agriculture accounted for nearly 40% of GDP and 88% of export revenues in 2001.

-Interestingly, the Arabica coffee grown in Uganda today originally comes from Malawi and is still referred to as Nyasaland coffee in some areas.
+Interestingly, the Arabica coffee grown in Uganda today originally came from Malawi and is still referred

 Malawi Coffee